 Once you’ve filed for divorce, it is usually several months before court dates are set.
 But sometimes, there are issues that cannot wait several months.
 For example, you may not know how to divide up assets that are immediately important, like cars, or perhaps there are children involved and you and your spouse can’t agree on custody arrangements in the interim.
-In these situations, you should ask your attorney to file Temporary Orders.
+In these situations, you should ask your Provo Divorce and Family Law attorney to file Temporary Orders.

 Temporary Orders are when you request the court to determine temporary decisions that will go into effect immediately and last until the court holds another hearing or new arrangements are agreed upon by the parties at mediation.
 The court can do this for decisions like:

 - provide for temporary spousal support (alimony) and/or child support payments